TPedron/design_patterns/README.md

 Same as the “Factory Method Pattern" but each factory builds multiple object-types that are related

 ### Example
-Copy/Paster the Factory Pattern and added an extra relevant object to be built by each FruitBuilder.
-Not a great example but it helps differentiate between the 2.
+Copy/Paste of the Factory Pattern example and added an extra relevant object to be built by each FruitBuilder.
+The FruitCreator business logic builds a dessert type based on 2 models built by each sub-factory class.

 ## Singleton Pattern